stgloorious/meta-ssd1309/README.md

 ### Kernel
 I am using the linux-yocto-dev kernel v6.3.
 Because meta-sunxi does not provide a defconfig for this kernel version, I supply it in this layer.
-For a real project, it would probably better to put this into a separate layer and to only use configuration fragments to enable the ssd130x drivers in this layer.
+For a real project, it would probably be better to put this into a separate layer and to only use configuration fragments to enable the ssd130x drivers in this layer.